WHAT IS BUSHTV

 How I Work

-I have worked with clients from the earliest stages of campaign development.
+I have worked with change makers from the earliest stages of campaign development.
 I utilise cultural leadership teams across Australia.
-Our teams are multilingual and offer community-based messaging in specific remote languages.
+Our story teams are multilingual and offer community-based messaging in specific remote languages.
 Community-based people are the experts of their community and, as such are an integral part of all campaign development.
-I also help our clients place their stories on the appropriate platforms.
+When we empower local lived experience community people to be the experts in their own community good things happen.
+Community engagement actually works.
+Campaigns gain traction.
+Stories are shared and talked about.
+Why?
+Because everyone watching it knows the people and places in the story.
+Their universe is centred and this does not often happen for people living on the margins or in remote locations.

 Why I Work